Liberty vs. UMass College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Liberty and its opponents have combined to score more than 58.5 points in three of seven games this season.
+- Liberty has combined with its opponents to score more than 56.5 points in three of seven games this season.

-- UMass has combined with its opponents to score more than 58.5 points in three of seven games this season.
+- UMass has combined with its opponents to score more than 56.5 points in four of seven games this season.

-- The two teams combine to average 49.1 points per game, 9.4 less than the total in this contest.
+- Saturday's over/under is 7.4 points higher than the combined 49.1 PPG average of the two teams.

 Liberty Stats and Trends